 Dual diagnosis treatment is but a fraction of what we do in our facilities.
 In fact, we offer a wide range of reality-based and holistic treatment options.
 Above all, we want to concern ourselves with the overall well-being of each of our clients.
 To meet this goal, we use the following treatment programs and tools:

 - Gender-specific inpatient and outpatient care

-- Holistic treatment options such as nutrition education, meditation, yoga, and acupuncture
+- Holistic treatment options such as nutrition education, meditation, and yoga.

 - Heavy focus on family counseling